md-ash-dot/battleship_commander1/README.md

 -->The quotes used inside the f string caused the error.
 The opposite quotes were used inside the f string to correct it.
 - Kept getting Error: you cannot add any more ships!, while starting game.
 -->The populate_board was being called multiple times.
 The code was changed to call it only once, to corecct it.
+- The game did not end even after all ships on a player's board were destroyed.
+-->The function did not check the current number of ships.
+The play game function was used to check and end game if all ships on a board were destroyed.

 ## Remaining Bugs
 - No bugs remaining